rubyfu/RubyFu/module_0x4__web_kungfu/ruby2javascript.md

 ## CoffeeScript
 Ruby CoffeeScript is a bridge to the official CoffeeScript compiler.
-CoffeeScript combines the awesomeness of Ruby and Python syntax
+CoffeeScript combines the awesomeness of Ruby and Python syntax.

 - To install CofeeScript
 ```